 This algorithm is a non-linear curve which offers lower controlled speed in the low speed end of the curve.
 This is similar to the Hornby decoder type R8249.
-CVs 151 & 152 offer control of the P and I factors of the Algorithm (I).
+CVs 151 & 152 offer control of the P and I factors of the Algorithm (1).

 Generally speaking the higher the setting for these two values the motor control becomes 'Stronger' but at the cost of losing fine control.
-By default this algorithm is set with the P and I values of 8 and 30 respectively.